New Philosophy for a New Millennium

 rightly criticizes the reification of processes, like 'life' and 'mind', [but] sometimes fails to heed his own good advice ..., turning regular, organized ontogenetic, physiological, and behavioral processes into things, programs, that are then used to explain the processes.

 More generally, there is a tendency for reductive explanations to have something of a bad name, since many see them as holding that the entity to be reduced is 'nothing but' something else.
 We must, however, distinguish between (i) ontological reduction, the question of whether the world is nothing but the fundamental constituents of reality, or at least determined by such constituents, and (ii) epistemological reduction, which relates to whether our scientific theories about the world can be reduced to or identified with our theories about the fundamental constituents (Silberstein 2001, p.
 67).
-The type of metaphysics that I have outlined finesses many of the difficulties; the following section on Consciousness will, I hope, give a more specific example.
+The account that I have given above does, I believe, finesse many of the difficulties.

 From Maturana's perspective, we often misunderstand the nature of explanation because we have been misled by the standard metaphysical picture.
 This picture implied that a theory or an explanation 'mirrored reality' and accordingly ignored how the theory or explanation related to the observer who derived or adopted it.
 Therefore, most attempts at explanation assume a unique 'reality', which acts as a measure of the correctness of the explanation: